Gabweare/WHSTechNotes/journal.md

 Weekly Journal Prompt: Technology plays a role everywhere, everyday.
 It would be hard for bus drivers if they had to memberize which routes and streets to take without a GPS.
 Every time you use your phone, your using computer science.
 Without technology, life would be harder.
+# October 10, 2024
+Video game programmers intrests me because of what they do.
+Their tasks include developing gameplay systems, optimizing performance, implementing AI and physics, and bug fixing.
+They tipically need a bacholors or masters degree in a related field, and be used with C++, C#, Python, Unity, or Unreal Engine.
+The career of game programmers is expected to be 47% more(2020-2030).
+This reflects me because I wanted to do this for a long time.